 Textpraxis is published every six months with at least one article per section, replicas are published continuously and independently from this frequency.

-Textpraxis an open access journal which means that all content is freely available without charge to the user or his/her institution.
+Textpraxis a diamond open access journal which means that all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the Budapest Open Access Initiative (BOAI) definition of open access.
 Since issue # 11 all articles are published under a Creative Commons License Attribution 4.0 International.

 For further information regarding Open Access please visit the sites of the information platform open-access.net.

 If you have any questions or suggestions regarding our concept, please contact the editorial team via our contact form.